MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/variations-overview.md

 ## Use and benefits of variations
 <a name="use"> </a>

 Many organizations have a global reach.
-However, even in domestic markets, organizations must reach a diverse user base that might speak many languages or that might have to have specific information that is based on regional differences.
+However, even in domestic markets, organizations have to reach a diverse user base speaking many languages or having specific information based on regional differences.
 These types of organizations need websites that deliver customized content to suit different cultures, different markets, and different geographic regions.
 Producing and maintaining different versions of a site can be difficult and time-consuming.
 By using the variations feature as part of a SharePoint Server 2013 solution, site architects and site administrators can simplify the process of producing and maintaining these sites.
-The variations feature automates the creation, management, synchronization, and translation of sites, lists, and pages, which eliminates having to manually create a site and all associated lists and pages for each instance of a needed variation.
+The variations feature automates the creation, management, synchronization, and translation of sites, lists, and pages, thereby eliminating the need to manually create a site and all associated lists and pages for each instance of a needed variation.

 ## Scenarios for using variations
 <a name="scenarios"> </a>